Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so both parameters (agent_id, pubkey_hash) are documented in the schema.
-The tool description does not add further semantic meaning beyond what the schema already provides, achieving baseline score.
+Schema description coverage is 100%, so the schema already defines both parameters with clear descriptions.
+The tool description does not add additional meaning beyond what is in the schema; it merely states the overall purpose.
+Baseline 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.